In an era of rising costs and new technology, here’s how to bring more accuracy to construction estimating.

 The estimator will also gather all subcontractor costs, including the price of the labor, materials, and equipment required by additional specialty contractors on the project.
 Lastly, to ensure all costs are covered in an accurate estimate, indirect costs need to be considered.
 This can include temporary on-site utilities, land acquisition, design fees, and office support.

-Getting to Work: 4 Ways to Improve the Accuracy of a Construction Estimating
+4 Ways to Improve Accuracy in Construction Estimating

 As technology continues to guide the latest and greatest in construction, the process of construction estimating has drastically improved due to more innovative tech platforms.